shodiwarmic/GroupPolicyNetworkLocations/README.md

 If you have any questions, suggestion, tips, or contributions please let me know.

 You can see more about Network Locations here: http://bartdesmet.net/blogs/bart/archive/2005/09/23/3554.aspx

+Inspiration for this application was found here: https://community.spiceworks.com/topic/681289-how-get-unc-network-drive-to-appear-under-computer-in-windows-explorer